MikeyHV/MikeyHV/README.md

 ### Hi there 👋

-My name is Michael Villordon.
-Master's student at University of Texas at Dallas, studying Intelligent Systems.

 <!--
 **MikeyHV/MikeyHV** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.